Dialects of Polish

 The regional differences correspond mainly to old ethnic or tribal divisions from around a thousand years ago.
-As a result of 19th century measures taken by occupying powers, of expulsions plus other displacements of Poles during and after World War II, as well as language policy in the Polish People's Republic, supplemented by broadcast media, the Polish language has become more homogeneous than ever before in the second half of the 20th century.
+As a result of 19th century measures taken by occupying powers, expulsions plus other displacements of Poles during and after World War II, as well as language policy in the Polish People's Republic, supplemented by broadcast media, the Polish language has become extremely homogeneous.
+In the modern day, dialectal variation can be found among mostly older generations.

 Traditionally two additional dialect groups were treated alongside the aforementioned, adding to a total of six.

 These varieties have been put at risk of extinction due to historic geopolitical population movements.
 They are: